-- 2. Diagnosis or Sufficient Evidence of a Developmental Disability: The individual has an established developmental disability diagnosis or determination of sufficient evidence of a developmental disability, as assessed by a professional licensed to make the diagnosis or determination, with origin prior to the age of 22 years that resulted in substantial impairments in general intellectual functioning or adaptive behavior. - D. Eligibility for Family Support Services: The eligibility for Family Support Services is specified in Chapter 1 of this manual and in the DBHDD Policy 02-401, Family Supports for Developmental Disabilities Services.
-This policy is available online at DBHDD PolicyStat (http://gadbhdd.policystat.com).
+- 2. Diagnosis or Sufficient Evidence of a Developmental Disability: The individual has an established developmental disability diagnosis or determination of sufficient evidence of a developmental disability, as assessed by a professional licensed to make the diagnosis or determination, with origin prior to the age of 22 years that resulted in substantial impairments in general intellectual functioning or adaptive behavior. - D. Eligibility for Family Support Services: The eligibility for Family Support Services is specified in Chapter 1 of this manual and in the DBHDD Policy Family Supports for Developmental Disabilities Services, 02-401.

 E. Lawful Presence: Verification of lawful presence in United States is required for adults seeking DD Services from community providers of DD services.
 In accordance with Georgia law, all programs and services receiving funding from DBHDD or other state, federal or local funds are required to verify that adults who receive DD Services other than DD Emergency Services are lawfully present in the United States.
-The DBHDD Policy 04-103, Verification of Lawful Presence in United States for Individuals Seeking MHDDAD Services, is available online at the following DBHDD PolicyStat website: http://gadbhdd.policystat.com.
+The DBHDD Policy Verification of Lawful Presence in United States for Individuals Seeking Services and Related Discharge Procedures, 24-109